Setup

 Before you begin, ensure you have the following installed:

-- Go (version 1.23 or above) for the backend
+- Go (version 1.23 or above) for the server

 - Git (for version control)